How I Work: Nick Edwards

 So, I did some research and played around with Google Docs and Microsoft.
 I chose Microsoft because most of our documents were already in the format of Microsoft Word documents.

-We also as a whole, work on the entrepreneurial operating system (EOS).
+We also as a whole, work a particular operating system.
 This is a framework that we use to grow the business.
 From this platform, we have quarterly and annual strategic planning meetings.
 At our quarterly meetings, we set 90-day priorities for the business.
 These are priorities like spending.
 Right now, we have about four of them.

 One of our priorities is focusing on future marketing contributions.
 We’re also working on how to give away $20,000 for 2020.
 Our goals include deciding which organizations to team up with, how to give the money away each month and how to market the charity campaign.